Big Business of Cemeteries

 The “Big Two” Grave Marker Manufacturing Companies

-Industry is More Than Meets The Eye
+The Funeral Industry is More Than Meets The Eye

 At first glance, it may seem that the making of grave markers in the United States has resisted the trend toward consolidation that has all-but killed the small, “independent” proprietor in many of the country’s other industries.
 Family run monument makers abound; industry groups estimate there are more than 9,000 of them across the country.
 And, whether they sell directly to the public or operate as whole sellers, these establishments continue to be most suitable for customers wanting heavily customized markers.
-Hiring a small local company continues to be, almost always, the most effective and inexpensive way to build a large, meticulously designed grave marker.
+Hiring a small local company continues to be, almost always, the most effective and inexpensive way to build a large, meticulously designed monument.

 But that’s just part of the story of America’s grave marker industry.